Who Wrote the Five Books of Moses?

 The first census was taken on the Desert of Sinai (Numbers 1).

 Now the probability that the last two digits of eleven independent statistics are zero-zero is 10-22.
 Consequently the eleven statistics can be assumed to be inflated by a factor of 100.
+Gad is the discordant figure ending in five-zero.
+Here the "five-zero" is assumed to be some type of cipher.

 The second census was taken on the plains of Moab (Numbers 26).